chweez/africastalking-go/README.md

 # Unofficial Africa's Talking Golang API Wrapper
 The wrapper provides convenient access to the Africa's Talking API from applications written in server-side Golang.

-This is Work in Progress
+**This is Work in Progress!**

 ## Installing
 You can install the package by running: